valerioprds/to-do-list/README.md

 - **RxJS**: Reactive programming library.
 - **Jest**: Testing framework for JavaScript.
 - **TypeScript**: Programming language used, version ~5.2.2.

+## Installation
+To install and set up the application, follow these steps:

+1. Clone the repository to your local machine.
+2. Navigate to the project directory in your terminal.
+3. Run `npm install` to install all the dependencies listed in `package.json`.

+## Running the Application
+After installation, you can run the application locally:

+1. Execute `ng serve -o` to start the development server.
+2. Open your web browser and go to `http://localhost:4200/` to view the app.

 ## Main Components